Dr. Hung and our friendly dental team are available and ready to get back to you.

 Complete the simple form below and we will be in touch shortly!

 Dental emergencies truly come out of nowhere, and dealing with a severe toothache caused by decay or an oral injury that left your tooth broken or knocked-out is hardly a fun experience.
 But just because you’re having a dental emergency doesn’t mean you should ignore or assume it will get better on its own.
 At Oasis Family Dentistry, our team will do everything we can to make time available for patients suffering from dental emergencies.
-To get your issue handled, give our office a call as soon as possible!
+To get your issue handled, give our dental office a call as soon as possible to schedule an appointment with your emergency dentist in Woodinville, WA, Tim Hung, DDS!

 There are many ways to prevent dental emergencies.
 Take note of the following tips below and you’ll be far more prepared in the future.